darraghenright/message-consumer/README.md

 As a component of the **Market Trade Processor**, the **Message Consumer** provides a HTTP endpoint to consume **Trade Message** data.

-Messages are submitted to the Message Consumer via method `POST` to the endpoint `/trade/message/`.
+A Trade Message are submitted to the Message Consumer via method `POST` to the endpoint `/trade/message/`.

-## Lifecycle
+## Message Lifecycle

-The lifecycle of a Trade Message is the cycle in which a HTTP request received by the Message Consumer is handled, and an appropriate HTTP response is generated and returned to the originating client.
+A HTTP request containing a Trade Message is received and handled by the Message Consumer, and an appropriate HTTP response is generated and returned to the originating client.

-The following diagram documents the lifecycle and possible outcomes of a single HTTP request:
+The following diagram documents the possible outcomes of a single HTTP request:

 ![Message Consumer request flow](doc/assets/message-consumer-request-flow.png)